About Kendo

 The most basic stance is the middle stance.

-It is also called the stance of the person, and it is said that you can change attack and defense easily.
+It is also called the person’s stance, and it is said that you can change attack and defense easily.

 Valid points (Ippon)

-You can get point by hitting or pushing the opponent’s mask (Men), gloves (Kote), waist (Do) and throat (Tsuki) with Shinai.
+You can get points by hitting or pushing the opponent’s mask (Men), gloves (Kote), waist (Do), and throat (Tsuki) with Shinai.

 The point is when all of the following are sufficient.